Which Employment Laws Apply to Remote Workers?

 Employers are also not allowed to use facially neutral employment practices and policies that disproportionately affect employees and applicants of a specific religion, race, national origin, color, sex, or disability.

 Discrimination is prohibited in every aspect of employment, including:

 - Job advertisements

 - Background checks

 - Discipline and discharge

 Harassment is a form of discrimination.
 It is illegal for employers to harass a worker because of age, genetic information, sex, race, color, national origin, religion, or disability.

 Get Help from an Experienced Tennessee Employment Lawyer

-If you work remotely and suspect your employer has violated your rights, The Employment and Consumer Law Group can help you assert your rights.
+If you work remotely and suspect your employer has violated your rights, The Employment and Commerce Law Group can help you assert your rights.
 Call or contact us online immediately to learn how our employment attorneys can help.
 The first consultation is free.